 Oh gods, I hope a certain litigious former writer for Archieís Sonic doesnít come after me...
 If youíre reading this, I swear, itís a homage to Steven Butlerís art, not your writing!
 After all, Iíd rather be dragged backwards through a hedge than have to read Mobius 25 Years Later again.
 (Eh, Iím kidding.
 Itís not that bad.
 Just really heckiní slow and goes on way too long.)

-Amazingly, this is the first time in Eonís World 2.0 that General Timmons, one of my real breakout characters from the earliest days of Eonís World, has had any spoken lines!
-Itís kind of remarkable, considering the role she played in 1.0.
+Amazingly, this is the first time in Eonís World Vol. 2 that General Timmons, one of my real breakout characters from the earliest days of Eonís Comic, has had any spoken lines!
+Itís kind of remarkable, considering the role she played in Eonís Comic [and will play in Eon's World Vol. 1].
 However, take note, readers.
 She is the only white human character in this chapter with any spoken lines.
 I made a conscious decision early in production of this chapter that all human characters in it (with the exception of previously established ones and a few background characters at the ball) would be people of colour.
 Itís not even unrealistic, honestly.
-Most of the worldís population isnít white, and this a world where predominantly white nations no longer dominate and diversity is celebrated.
+Most of the worldís population isnít white, and this is a far future world where predominantly white nations no longer dominate and diversity is celebrated.
 In such a world, it follows that most of the people you will see are not going to be white.
 But yeah, it was mostly in response to entitled white manbabies crying about the lack of white characters in the (what was then upcoming) Black Panther movie and calling it things like ďwhite genocideĒ.
 Going forwards, Iíve no intention of introducing new white characters either.

 While Iíve still got a ways to go on making it gayer, Iíve definitely succeeded with this chapter in making it less white.

 Site layout and design copyright

 to B.G.R.
 Turner.
 Eon's World 2.0 is created by and

 to their respective creators.
 The contents of this site are not